JaimeHyland/family_shopping_list_v1/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
 name: User Story Template
 about: This template is used to help the developer to set up User Stories on the Kanban
-title: 'User story: [title]'
+title: 'USER STORY: [title]'
-labels: ''
+labels: enhancement
 assignees: JaimeHyland

 ---